sprintertech/rpc-gateway/README.md

         url: "https://alchemy.com/rpc/<apikey>"
 ```

-This setup allows for a flexible and robust configuration, ensuring your RPC gateway can effectively manage multiple node providers and maintain service availability.
+This updated setup ensures your RPC gateway can effectively manage multiple node providers and maintain service availability with a flexible and robust YAML-based configuration.

 ---